Types of Testing in Software Testing

 2. Describe Condition testing in brief.

-Condition testing works on logical conditions contained in a program module.
-A simple condition is a Boolean variable or a relational expression.
-A relational expression takes the form
+program module.
+A simple condition is a Boolean variable or a relational

 For Example Where E1 and E2 are arithmetic expressions and <relational-operator> is one of the following: <, ≤, =, ≠ (not equal to), >, or ≥.
 A compound condition is created by using two or more simple conditions, Boolean operators, and parentheses.
 Conditional error is generated if Boolean variable, relational operator or Boolean operator is incorrectly used.